 Note: The page experience updates were discussed in great detail by Google but we have not found them to be impactful.
 For most of the sites that came to us thinking they have been negatively affected by the page experience update, we have found another cause was more likely.
 A possible unannounced update on February 24, 2022, affected many sites causing them to incorrectly think they’d suffered because of the Desktop rollout of the core web vitals / page experience update.

-Here is our full list of all of the known and suspected Google updates since 2011.
+Here is my full list of all of the known and suspected Google updates since 2011.

 FAQ about a drop in traffic due to a Google update